United States District Court

 The court is not involved in any other immigration processes.
 For all information on immigration and naturalization issues, to include scheduling a new date if you are unable to appear for your scheduled ceremony, please visit the www.uscis.gov or call 1-800-375-5283.

-Naturalization ceremonies in the Western District of Virginia are held in the courthouses of Abingdon, Charlottesville, Harrisonburg, Lynchburg and Roanoke. *Additional ceremonies are held at Red Hill Patrick Henry National Memorial, Museum of American Frontier Culture, and Monticello, home of Thomas Jefferson, primary author of the Declaration of Independence.
+Naturalization ceremonies in the Western District of Virginia are held in the courthouses of Abingdon, Charlottesville, Harrisonburg, Lynchburg and Roanoke. *Additional ceremonies are held at Red Hill Patrick Henry National Memorial, Museum of American Frontier Culture, Thomas Jefferson's Poplar Forest, and Monticello, home of Thomas Jefferson, primary author of the Declaration of Independence.

 You must arrive at the location of your ceremony at the date and time listed in the notification letter sent to you by the USCIS.
 Upon entering the courthouse, everyone is required to pass through a security screening.
 Please allow extra time for the screening process.